betodealmeida/snr/README.md

 # snr
-SNR (signal-to-noise ration) is a news aggregator built with Flask and Svelte
+SNR (signal-to-noise ratio) is a news aggregator built with Flask and Svelte